dongzgh/dongzgh.github.io/journal.md

 * Bought Smart Trike 700 8-1 Compact Tricycle as a gift to Ethan's birthday
 * Changed winter tire to all season tire
 * Fixed patio umbrella
-* Learnt how to use Smart Trike
+* Learned how to use Smart Trike
 * Bought breads from Monastery Bakery
 * Cooked pork ribs